 Pro Tip: Broach the subject of inter-caste marriage by telling your folks about a co-worker or high school friend opting for love marriage and how it is working out well for them.

-2. Bring in a trusted friend/ally/elderly relative to make a case for you
+2. Bring in a trusted ally relative to make a case for you

-If there is too much resistance even to the idea of an inter-caste marriage, ask a trusted friend or elderly relative to step in.
-They can weigh in on the concept and work on your parents.
-To ensure that this ‘ally’ has the family’s goodwill at heart and knows you and your partner and is convinced of your intentions.
+If there is too much resistance to the idea of an inter-caste marriage, ask a trusted friend or elderly relative to step in.
+They can weigh in on the concept and work on convincing your parents.
+Ensure that this ‘ally’ has the family’s goodwill at heart, and knows you and your partner.

-Pro tip: Introduce your partner as a friend along with a group of colleagues to your folks so that they can interact with them without any pre-judgements.
+Pro tip: Introduce your partner as a friend along with a group of colleagues to your folks so that they can interact with them without any preconceived notions or biases.

-3. Layout a list of parental concerns and discuss how to combat them
+3. List out parental concerns and discuss how to combat them

 Pro Tip: Jot down and go over each potential conflict area and think of creative ways to solve them together.
 Take help from trusted and supportive friends in this.